KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 If you want to separate permissions from log ingestion and create/update table/DCR management, you can do this by creating a separate Azure app used for table/DCR management (fx. xxxx - Automation - Log Ingest Management).
 [Click here to see the security separate with 2 Azure app's](#azure-rbac-security-adjustment-separation-of-permissions-between-log-ingestion-and-tabledcr-management)

 ## Azure RBAC Security adjustment, separation of permissions between log ingestion and table/DCR management
-If you want to separate the log ingestion process with the table management process, we can do this by having one more Azure app, which is used for table/dcr/schema management.
+If you want to separate the log ingestion process with the table management process, you can do this by having one more Azure app, which is used for table/dcr/schema management.

 You need to adjust permissions according to these settings: